-In The Twelve Days of Christmas Carol Is the Bird a Calling Bird or Collie Bird?
+On the Fourth Day of Christmas Is the Gift a Calling Bird or Collie Bird?

 Words Change with Time and Place